dbacinski/Android-Testing-With-Kotlin/Unit-Testing-Introduction.md

 ## Then Block

-Now it is time to verify if tested objects return value that we expect.
-But first we have to store result of tested method in property `val result` and then examine it in the `then` block.
-To check expected value we have to do an assertion.
+It is a time to verify if tested object return value that we expect.
+But first we have to store result of tested method in a property `val result` and then examine it in the `then` block.
+Now we can do an assertion which checks if result value is the value that we expect.
+It will throws an error when assertion won’t be satisfied and test will fail.

 In this case returned object is RxJava 2 Observable but we can convert it easily to `TestObserver` which is a class that provides assertion methods.
-I am checking if returned value is `true` otherwise test will fail.
+I am checking if result value is `true` otherwise test will fail.

+Testing RxJava Observables is a topic for a separate article and I won’t go into more details here.

 ```
     @Test